lmorg/murex/docs/GUIDE.quick-start.md

 ## Introduction

-_murex_ is a typed shell.
+Murex is a typed shell.
 By this we mean it still passes byte streams along POSIX pipes (and thus will work with all your existing command line tools) but in addition will add annotations to describe the type of data that is being written and read.
-This allows _murex_ to expand upon your command line tools with some really interesting and advanced features not available in traditional shells.
+This allows Murex to expand upon your command line tools with some really interesting and advanced features not available in traditional shells.